PythonOptimizers/cygenja/doc/source/use.rst

     engine.register_default_action('*.*',  default_action)

 Be careful when defining a default action.
-This action is be applied to **all** template files (corresponding to the :program:`glob` pattern)for which no compatible action is found.
+This action is be applied to **all** template files (corresponding to the :program:`fnmatch` pattern)for which no compatible action is found.
 You might want to prefer declare explicit actions than to rely on this implicit default action.
 Use at your own risks.
 That said, if you have lots of default cases, this default action can be very convenient and avoid lots of unnecessary action declarations.